Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 Tenant Evictions

-The landlord-tenant laws state that you, as a landlord, have the right to follow the legal eviction process to evict your tenant for gross violation of the written lease or rental agreement.
+The law states that you, as a landlord, have the right to follow the legal eviction process to evict your tenant for gross violation of the lease or rental agreement.
 If a landlord fails to follow this process they could face legal consequences.
-Start by sending the correct Pennsylvania eviction notice to correspond with the lease violation.
+Start by sending the correct Pennsylvania eviction notice to correspond with the lease agreement violation.

 • Illegal Acts.
-Here, you don’t have to serve the tenant with any notice.
+Here, you don’t have to serve the tenant with any notification.
 You can begin their eviction immediately by filing a Summons and Complaint.

 • LeaseViolations.
-Examples include subletting the apartment without the Pennsylvania landlords permission, consistent noise complaints, and making illegal alterations to the unit.
-In these cases, a landlord may issue their tenant with a 15-Day Notice to Quit.
+Examples include subletting the apartment without the Pennsylvania landlord’s permission, consistent noise complaints, and making illegal alterations to the unit.
+In these cases, a landlord may issue their tenant with a 15-day Notice to Quit for violating the rental agreement.
 If the terms of the notice are not met, as the landlord, you’re allowed to move forward with the legal eviction process.

 Pennsylvania landlord-tenant law landlord and tenant act